The Best King Valley Wineries and Cellar Doors

-Visit the Politini Wines website
+Visit Politini Wines

-At the southern end of the Prosecco Road is the new Chrismont cellar door, restaurant and larder.
+At the southern end of the Prosecco Road is the beautiful Chrismont cellar door, restaurant and larder.
 With its sleek lines, sophisticated architecture and idyllic position among the vines, there is little wonder it took out the coveted National Building Design of the Year Award in 2016.

 Inside, you’ll find a great range of old world varieties to taste, such as their cool climate Rieslings and premium Sparkling through to the King Valley’s famed Mediterranean varieties in their fantastic La Zona range of Prosecco, Arneis, Sagrantino and more.
 The Chrismont restaurant focuses on the flavours of Italy's north and south, the perfect match for their wines.
 And, with their elegant boutique guest house overlooking the vines, it’s the perfect place to base your adventures in the region or as your final destination after a day trekking and tasting your way along the Prosecco Road.

 Shop Chrismont Wines

 251 Upper King River Rd, Cheshunt – view on our map